jenkinsci/xunit-plugin/README.md

 ]
 ```

-The found tests are quarantined and the xunit step won't failed if it encounters them.
-Some UI changes might be required next.
+The found tests are quarantined and the xunit step won't faile if it encounters them.

 Example of a pipeline:
 ```